 Micropenis can occur as an isolated abnormality or as part of a variety of other disorders.
-Causes include; abnormalities in certain hormones which control penis growth (hypothalamus-pituitary-gonadal axis), part of genetic syndromes or causes unknown.
+Causes include; abnormalities in certain hormones which control penis growth, including hypothalamus, pituitary, or gonadal axis, part of genetic syndromes or causes unknown.

 What are the signs/symptoms of micropenis?

 Other than the smaller size of the penis, a child with micropenis should be thoroughly examined for other congenital physical abnormalities.